 Are Eggs Benedict Keto-Friendly?

-• Taste like the original one but with fewer carbs.
+- Tastes just like the classic eggs benedict, but with far fewer carbs.

 Ingredients For These Eggs Benedict